Concrete Crack Repair: DIY vs. Pro Approaches for Patios & Driveways (2024 Guide)

 Step 1

-Inspect the crack type: Is it a tiny hairline, a spiderweb, or a long, straight crack?
+Inspect the crack type and pattern.
+Is it a fine hairline, a spiderweb, a straight line, or an irregular network?

 2